netroid314/ASWCS_back/readme.md

 This is server program. so, you should better check "https://github.com/netroid314/ASWCS_front"
 - - -
 # How to launch server?
-First, you need to install python libraries which are 'Django, Numpy, requests, boto3, iamport'.
+First, you need to install python libraries which are listed above.
-You can also use requirement file.
+Or you can use requirement file.
 Then use manage.py for Django server launch.
 One exmaple is
 ```python manage.py runserver 0.0.0.0:8000```
 Refer Django reference book for more detail